Deep Learning for Micro-expression Recognition: A Survey: Challenges AND FUTURE DIRECTIONS

-One of the challenging of the MER is that the low intensity and small-scale ME datasets provide very limited information for robust MER.
-Recent researches demonstrate that utilizing multiple modals can provide complementary information and enhance classification robustness.
-In recent years, multiple micro-gesture datasets \cite{chen2019analyze} had been proposed.
-The micro-gesture is body movements that are elicited when hidden expressions are triggeblack in unconstrained situations. micro-gestures can reflect the hidden emotional states.
-Moreover, different emotional expressions can produce different changes in autonomic activity, e.g. fear leads to increase heart rate and decrease skin temperature.
-Therefore, human physiological signals, such as Electrocardiogram (ECG) and Skin Conductivity (GSR), can provide hint for affect analysis.
-Therefore, the micro-gestures and physiological signal can be utilized to incorporate complementary information for further improving emotion recognition.
+One of the MER challenges is that the low-intensity and small-scale ME datasets provide very limited information for robust MER.
+Recent research demonstrated that utilizing multiple modalities can provide complementary information and enhance classification robustness.
+Different emotional expressions can produce different changes in autonomic activity, \eg~fear leads to increased heart rate and decreased skin temperature.
+Thus, the physiological signal can be utilized to incorporate complementary information for further improving MER.
+Besides, in recent years, new micro-gesture datasets \cite{chen2019analyze} had been proposed.
+The micro-gesture is body movements that are elicited when hidden expressions are triggered in unconstrained situations.
+The hidden emotional states can be reflected through micro-gestures.
+How to combine multiple modalities to enhance MER performance is an important future direction.
+Lightweight multi-stream networks should be developed to learn multi-view ME information effectively and efficiently.